 Definitions: For purposes of this Attachment, “Party” shall mean the Contractor, Grantee or Subrecipient, with whom the State of Vermont is executing this Agreement and consistent with the form of the Agreement.
 “Agreement” shall mean the specific contract or grant to which this form is attached.

-Entire Agreement: This Agreement, whether in the form of a contract, State-funded grant, or Federally-funded grant, represents the entire agreement between the parties on the subject matter.
+Entire Agreement: This Agreement, whether in the form of a contract, State-funded grant, or Federally-funded grant, including with the Standard Contract and other attachments thereto, represents the entire agreement between the parties on the subject matter.
 All prior agreements, representations, statements, negotiations, and understandings shall have no effect.

 Governing Law, Jurisdiction and Venue; No Waiver of Jury Trial: This Agreement will be governed by the laws of the State of Vermont.
 Any action or proceeding brought by either the State or the Party in connection with this Agreement shall be brought and enforced in the Superior Court of the State of Vermont, Civil Division, Washington Unit.
 The Party irrevocably submits to the jurisdiction of this court for any action or proceeding regarding this Agreement.
 The Party agrees that it must first exhaust any applicable administrative remedies with respect to any cause of action that it may have against the State with regard to its performance under this Agreement.
 Party agrees that the State shall not be required to submit to binding arbitration or waive its right to a jury trial.